All Things Stewart Springs

 Shedding light by understanding place's past

 Back to the dismal plight in our own neck of the woods...
-The mindblowing magnitude of the grievous detour from the place's longtime dedication to serving the public good (if fitfully) flies fully in the face of the claim reported by former manager Rowena.
-On purchasing, they supposedly told her they liked the place 'pretty much just the way it is.'
-(If true, they were obviously either lying through their teeth or woefully ignorant of the deep, widespread following of the place's countless devotees.)
+The mindblowing magnitude of the grievous detour from the place's longtime dedication to serving the public good (if fitfully) flies in the face of the claim reported by former manager Rowena.
+On purchasing, they supposedly told her that they liked the place 'pretty much just the way it is.'
+(If true, they were obviously either lying through their teeth or were just referring to the place's amenities, NOT the long-term use by the public.)

 It might well make one wonder how such an ignominious fate could've ever befallen the realm in the first place.